noco-ai/spellbook-ui/README.md

 ## Stack Documentation

 - https://github.com/noco-ai/spellbook-docker/wiki
-- The wiki for the docker project contains comprehensive documentation for the UI that uses Elemental Golem to serve AI models.
+- The wiki for the docker project contains comprehensive documentation for the UI.

 ## Licensing Note